-• Principles of Business and Management
+- Principles of Business and Management - Two years of World Language.

 Special Requirements

 Students taking the CRD program sequence as a completer for graduation must work during their senior year.
 Students must concurrently enroll in Career Research and Development II while in Site-Based Work Experience.
 Students must provide their own transportation to the work site.